-Thus, in 2012, a favorable year, increasing the fertilization had as result a decrease of participation percentage from 33.7 g dry weight/10 plants in unfertilized alternative to 15.3 g dry weight/10 plants in fertilized with organo-mineral complex alternatives.
+Increasing the fertilization had as result a decrease of participation percentage from 33.7 g dry weight/10 plants in unfertilized alternative to 15.3 g dry weight/10 plants in fertilized with organo-mineral complex alternatives.

-In 2013, considered an unfavorable year, the decreases varied between 11.2 g dry weight/10 plants in unfertilized and 7.9 g dry weight/10 plants in fertilized alternatives using organo-mineral complex of fertilizers.
+The decreases varied between 11.2 g dry weight/10 plants in unfertilized and 7.9 g dry weight/10 plants in fertilized alternatives using organo-mineral complex of fertilizers.